aaronbloomfield/ccc/hws/btcparser/index.md

 You must submit three files:

 - `Makefile`: if your program needs compilation, then running `make` will perform that compilation.
 If it does not need compiling, then just have something such as `echo "hello world"` as the action for the default target.
 - `parse.sh`: a bash script that will execute your (compiled) program with any provided command-line options.
-An example of these are shown above.
+An example of this is shown above.
 - The source code itself, likely something like `btcscript.py` or `BTCScript.java`